Client

 These elements were core JTBD that we found while speaking to users.

-▷ Building a scalable system
+▷ Building a scalable design system

-▷ Building a scalable system
+▷ Building a scalable design system

 Note that these are not the final designs due to confidentiality requirements.
 They are several iterations in, and are close to the final design.